AIA Architectural Billings Index

 The American Institute of Architects’ Architectural Billings Index (ABI) is a leading indicator of growth in the construction industry.

 Any score above 50 indicates an increase in billings relative to the previous month (and therefore an increase in expected construction activity) while a score below 50 indicates a decline.
-The most recent ABI score is 50: indicating slight growth staying unchanged.
+The most recent ABI score is 50, suggesting no change in billings and only modest growth.

 – SIGN UP –